AlessandraElisaSindiMorando/Nonlinear_Rolling_Horizon_Control_Automation2024/src/MATLAB/Scenario_n3/Quadcopter/results/README.md

 Once it has been run the Simulink model, in the out variable are stored all data from the simulation.
-The out variable has been saved in the **out_Scenario2** file.
+The out variable has been saved in the **out_Scenario3** file.

-Copy all the MATLAB functions in the [results](../../../Scenario_n1/Quadcopter/results) folder of the first scenario in this folder.
+Copy all the MATLAB functions in the [results](../../../Scenario_n1/Quadcopter/results) folder of the first scenario in this folder apart the **PlotResults** MATLAB function.

 Run the **ResultsScript** script to plot all figures.
 The .fig file has been obtained by running the indicated file.
 <p align="center">